Tapaswini18/Tapaswini18/README.md

 - 👋 Hi, I’m @Tapaswini18
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning ECE
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me tapaswini18panda@gmail.com

 <!---